Homs: Demographics

 Today, Homs' population reflects Syria's general religious diversity, and is made up primarily of Sunni Muslims (including Arabs, Kurds, and Turkmen), with minorities of Alawites, Eastern Orthodox Christians and Assyrians.
 In addition to Catholics, Evangelists and Maronites.
 In the 1880s, the Survey of Western Palestine noted that there were 5,500 Greek Orthodox Christians and 1,500 Syriac Orthodox Christians.
 The Syriac Patriarchate was transferred to Homs from Mardin in 1933, but relocated once more to Damascus in 1959.

 According to the 1914 Ottoman population statistics, the district of Homs had a total population of 80,691; consisting of 67,587 Muslims; 10,246 Orthodox Greeks; 1,327 Catholic Greeks; 774 Assyrians, 751 Latins and 6 Protestants.

 During the Armenian genocide in the early 20th century, about 20,000 Armenians immigrated to Homs and the surrounding villages.
 A small Greek community also still exists in the city.

+Al-Basrawi Mosque reflects the city’s local architectural traditions, incorporating Ablaq masonry and black stone, features also evident in the city’s mosques and churches.

+Saint Mary Church of the Holy Belt is a historical Syriac Orthodox Church in Homs, Syria.
+The church is built over an underground church dating back to 50 AD.
+It is the seat of the Syriac Orthodox Archdiocese of Homs.